strang3nt/MeMoCo_assignments/assignment_1/report/report.md

  - only some of the 60 nodes instances can be solved in less than 10 seconds.

 It is interesting to notice that the CPU time starts with (roughly) a 1 to 5 ratio, the user time is 5 times smaller than the CPU time, and ends with a 1 to 9 ratio: multi-threading becomes more and more an important the bigger the instances are.
-By considering the CPU time, I see that none of the 10 nodes instances can be solved in less than .1 seconds, but all of them, along with some with a size of 20, can be solved within less than a second.
+When considering the CPU time, clearly none of the 10 nodes instances can be solved in less than .1 seconds, but all of them, along with some with a size of 20, can be solved within less than a second.
 Only some instances with a size of 40 can be solved in less than 10 seconds.

 <!-- graph 1 shows the exponential nature of MILP (with respect to time complexity.)  -->

 # Conclusion